DHI/Arsenal/README.md

 - Update source files in `libs/scenarios`
 - Output files are update in `libs/scenarios/x`
 - Dev server in `~/Work/MyProject` detects this change from ``~/Work/MyProject/node_modules/@dhi/arsenal.scenarios/x` and reloads the page/hot reloads

+## Deprecated functionality

+The `submodules/libs` `submodules/apps` directories were previously used to facilitate connected workspace automatic linking.

+This practice has been abandoned due to `pnpm link` fitting that need, and it introduced issues with pnpm lockfiles becoming malformed.

+The remaining functionality of submodules:
+- When versioning & publishing a package, the version number of all dependent projects's package.json will get automatically bumped
+- Packages will **not** be automatically linked, as that would require a shared pnpm-lock.
+You must still use `pnpm link --global`